-- (a) If the review of an Adverse Analytical Finding under Regulation 21.7.2(b) does not reveal an applicable TUE or entitlement to a TUE as provided in the International Standard for Therapeutic Use Exemptions, or departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Adverse Analytical Finding, World Sailing shall promptly notify the Athlete, and simultaneously the Relevant MNA, the Athlete's National Anti-Doping Organization and WADA, in the manner set out in Regulation 21.14.1, of: - (i) the Adverse Analytical Finding; - (ii) the anti-doping rule violated; - (iii) the Athlete's right to promptly request the analysis of the B Sample or, failing such request, that the B Sample analysis may be deemed waived; - (iv) the scheduled date, time and place for the B Sample analysis if the Athlete or World Sailing chooses to request an analysis of the B Sample; - (v) the opportunity for the Athlete and/or the Athlete's representative to attend the B Sample opening and analysis in accordance with the International Standard for Laboratories if such analysis is requested; and - (vi) the Athlete's right to request copies of the A and B Sample laboratory documentation package which includes information as required by the International Standard for Laboratories.

-If World Sailing decides not to bring forward the Adverse Analytical Finding as an anti-doping rule violation, it shall so notify the Athlete, the Relevant MNA, the Athlete's National Anti-Doping Organization and WADA.
+- If the review of an Adverse Analytical Finding under Regulation 21.7.2(b) does (a) not reveal an applicable TUE or entitlement to a TUE as provided in the International Standard for Therapeutic Use Exemptions, or departure from the International Standard for Testing and Investigations or the International Standard for Laboratories that caused the Adverse Analytical Finding, ISAF shall promptly notify the Athlete, and simultaneously the Relevant MNA, the Athlete's National Anti-Doping Organization and WADA, in the manner set out in Regulation 21.14.1, of: (a) the Adverse Analytical Finding; (b) the anti-doping rule violated; (c) the Athlete's right to promptly request the analysis of the B Sample or, failing such request, that the B Sample analysis may be deemed waived; (d) the scheduled date, time and place for the B Sample analysis if the Athlete or ISAF chooses to request an analysis of the B Sample; (e) the opportunity for the Athlete and/or the Athlete's representative to attend the B Sample opening and analysis in accordance with the International Standard for Laboratories if such analysis is requested; and (f) the Athlete's right to request copies of the A and B Sample laboratory documentation package which includes information as required by the International Standard for Laboratories.
+If ISAF decides not to bring forward the Adverse Analytical Finding as an anti-doping rule violation, it shall so notify the Athlete, the Relevant MNA, the Athlete's National Anti-Doping Organization and WADA. - (b) Where requested by the Athlete or ISAF, arrangements shall be made to analyze the B Sample in accordance with the International Standard for Laboratories.
+An

-- (b) Where requested by the Athlete or World Sailing, arrangements shall be made to analyze the B Sample in accordance with the International Standard for Laboratories.
-An Athlete may accept the A Sample analytical results by waiving the requirement for B Sample analysis.
-World Sailing may nonetheless elect to proceed with the B Sample analysis. - (c) The Athlete and/or his representative shall be allowed to be present at the analysis of the B Sample.
-Also, a representative of World Sailing as well as a representative of the Relevant MNA shall be allowed to be present. - (d) If the B Sample analysis does not confirm the A Sample analysis, then (unless World Sailing takes the case forward as an anti-doping rule violation under Regulation 21.2.2) the entire test shall be considered negative and the Athlete, the Athlete's National Anti-Doping Organization and WADA shall be so informed.
+- Athlete may accept the A Sample analytical results by waiving the requirement for B Sample analysis.
+ISAF may nonetheless elect to proceed with the B Sample analysis. - (c) The Athlete and/or his representative shall be allowed to be present at the analysis of the B Sample.
+Also, a representative of ISAF as well as a representative of the Relevant MNA shall be allowed to be present. - (d) If the B Sample analysis does not confirm the A Sample analysis, then (unless ISAF takes the case forward as an anti-doping rule violation under Regulation 21.2.2) the entire test shall be considered negative and the Athlete, the Athlete's National Anti-Doping Organization and WADA shall be so informed.